 iPods for Alzheimer’s

-For persons with Alzheimer’s disease or related disorders, music can calm chaotic brain activity and enable the listener to focus on and enjoy the present moment.
 Favorite music can stimulate deep emotional recall, even for those in the advanced stages of dementia.
-In nursing homes and in home settings, personalized music has been shown to improve mood, increase physical activity and even reduce the use of antipsychotic medications.
+In nursing homes and in-home settings, personalized music has been shown to improve mood, increase physical activity and even reduce the use of antipsychotic medications.

 For information on the benefits of personalized music for those with memory loss:

 - Watch “Alive Inside: A Story of Music & Memory,” the award-winning documentary on Music and Memory founder Dan Cohen and the use of personalized music for persons with dementia and those in nursing care.
 It's available on DVD and Netflix -- a wonderful movie!

 - Visit the Music and Memory website.

 Participation: Persons with memory loss and their caregivers are welcome to make self-referrals to the Music for Memory program.